- Outlook for the near future:

 4. You design and brand the WebApp using HTML/CSS and provide us with the CSS file for upload.

-5. If you want to use your logo for the WebApp, please also provide it to us.
+5. If you wish to use your logo for the WebApp, please also provide it to us.

-6. We set up your CSS file and logo, etc. on the web server.
+6. We install your CSS file and logo etc. on the web server.

 - 7. Complete White Labeling – including email sending